mi00le/TTS/README.md

 # TTS

-Takes a .txt file and reads the content
+Takes txt/pdf files and uses text-to-speech and reads out the content

-# Build Android App
+# How to Build The App

 You need have Cordova installed
+- cordova platform add android
+- cordova plugin add cordova-plugin-tts-advanced
 - cordova build android

-# View in the browser
+# To view in the browser
+- cordova platform add browser
 - cordova serve